Our watersheds reflect environmental health. 95% of the hops you source from us are certified Salmon-Safe.

 Salmon-Safe: Save wild salmon

 Together — hop growers and suppliers, brewers and consumers—are making a big impact by supporting Salmon-Safe through action.
 Cheers to great beer, brewed with passion and infused with flavor from responsibly-grown hops!

 Please help us spread the word about this important cause.
 Salmon-Safe not only pertains to craft beer.
 Certification is available for urban development, vineyards, farms, corporate and university campuses, infrastructure, parks and natural areas, and golf courses.
-If you source your hops from us, reach out to learn more about adding the Salmon Safe logo to your next brew.
+If you source your hops from us, reach out to learn more about adding the Salmon Safe logo or informative QR code to your next brew.